 One of the weaker aspects of the Blood Stone package is that of content.
 The single player story mode, whilst fairly enjoyable, is only six hours in length.
 There is a multiplayer component, but it is sadly limited in scope.
 For a start, there is no split screen option.
 From there on though it wouldn’t really matter as the online component is just a bit slow and mediocre all around.
 All the things I enjoyed about the single player were missing in the versus modes and this is a true shame, as it is the difference between a memorable gameplay experience and a short six hour diversion.

-Overall Blood Stone is a fairly well realised game, but with all the blockbuster titles coming out in the run up to Christmas, it is difficult to whole heartedly recommend it.
+Overall Blood Stone is a fairly well realised game, but with all the blockbuster titles coming out in the run up to Holidays, it is difficult to whole heartedly recommend it.
 Blood Stone offers some enjoyment and is clearly a well designed title, but it just fails to go above and beyond the call of duty (excuse the pun) in terms of quality and quantity.

 This game was reviewed on the Xbox 360.